|

 PR 301.451 UNI "Riots, Civil and Criminal Disorders", United States.
 Congress.
 Senate.
 Committee on Government Operations.
 Permanent Subcommittee on Investigations, 1967.

 PR 364.143 EDW "Somewhere in the Middle: Rebellion, Suburbia, and the Story of Plainfield, New Jersey," by Madera Edwards.
 2014.
-[Dissertation}.
+[Dissertation]

 PR 364.143 ROA "The Road to Anarchy", Riot Study Commission, NJSPBA, 1968.

-PR 974.936 TRE "Insurrrection: A Personal Recollection of the 1967 Plainfield City Riot and the Plainfield High School Recail Disturbance of 1969," by Isaiah Tremaine, 2017.
+PR 974.936 TRE "Insurrection: A Personal Recollection of the 1967 Plainfield City Riot and the Plainfield High School Recail Disturbance of 1969," by Isaiah Tremaine, 2017.
 The library owns multiple copies of this book.
 There are two circulating copies avalable from the main floor under Adult-Nonfiction 974.936 TRE.

 Image: NJ African-American Masonic Lodges & Ladies Auxilliary on West Front Street for annual state convention on June 27, 1934.
 Photo by Paul Collier.